MARQUEZ93/twitterAPI/README.md

 ## My Thoughts
 * This was fun.
 This was hard.
 * This was my first experience with OAuth.
 I received access to a bearer token with my api key & secret key.
+* I did NOT include the images because the twitter api is broken in that regard.
+Many tweets, despite having an image, did NOT possess an entities.media.media_url attribute.
 * I consoled.log'd & puts'd a lot.
 This allowed me to see what I was working with.
 * I used env variables in both development and production.
 This protects the API keys as I pushed the code to Github.
 * I published on Heroku because it was easy & free to do so.
 Makes it easier for you guys to see my work as well.